 Many credit card issuers only required you to submit a claim with supporting documentation to receive the price refund.
 With Citi’s Price Rewind feature, you wouldn’t even have to watch the prices yourself.
 You could register your item by going to www.citipricerewind.com after your purchase.
 Once you’ve registered the item with your original purchase amount and receipt, Citi will automatically monitor prices and refund you if there was a drop in price within 60 days.

 Is Credit Card Price Protection Going Away?

-Chase and Citi have recently announced reduction or removal of credit card price protection benefit for cardholders.
+Chase and Citi have recently announced the reduction or removal of credit card price protection benefits for cardholders.
 Chase has been eliminating price protection on its credit cards one by one.
-And Citi reduced its Price Rewind coverage to $200 for each transaction and $1,000 each year.
+And Citi eliminated its Price Rewind coverage.
 Visa and American Express do not offer price protection.

 Some credit cards still offer price protection.
 If it’s a perk you take advantage of, switching credit cards may benefit you.
 Barclays, Capital One, Chase, Citi, Discover, U.S. Bank, and Wells Fargo all still offer some level of price protection on specific credit cards.
 You can call your credit card’s customer service using the number on the back of your credit card to find out whether your card still carries the benefit.

 Because the process of monitoring and submitting a claim is so cumbersome, many consumers don’t take advantage of the offering.
 If your credit card issuer is getting rid of price protection, you can continue to find ways to maximize the value from your credit card by taking advantage of other perks and earning all the rewards you can.

 Shopping around and paying attention to sales cycles can help you get the best price on your goods, especially when it comes to big-ticket items.
 For example, you may plan your spending around big sales, like Black Friday, to take advantage of lower prices.